Is the Skills Gap Real?

 Before we question the efficacy of the President’s new program, we should question whether the U.S. needs such a program.
 To do this, we would therefore need to define the concept of a skills gap in order to determine if the 6 million unfilled jobs can be attributed to this phenomenon.

-Peter Cappelli defines “skill gap” as shortfalls in the basic skills of future employees, and “skill shortage” as a shortage of skills in particular occupations, such as engineers or information technology specialists.
-Both definitions fall under a general idea of the “skill problem.”
-The two definitions have different implications for examining the current skill problem.
+Peter Cappelli defines “skills gap” as shortfalls in the basic skills of future employees, and “skills shortage” as a shortage of skills in particular occupations, such as engineers or information technology specialists.
+Both definitions fall under a general idea of the “skills problem.”
+The two definitions have different implications for examining the current skills problem.
 The former attributes the cause to the failure of the education system to provide students with basic skills whereas the latter attributes to lack of college graduates in STEM (Science, Technology, Engineering, and Math) field.

 The Skills Shortage Argument

 National Academies of Science have produced several reports arguing that there are lack of college graduates in the STEM field in the U.S. The U.S. Department of Commerce in 1997 stated that there is a severe shortage of IT workers in the U.S. Forbes released an article earlier this year arguing that U.S. should create policies/programs to attract more foreign STEM workers and increase immigration to benefit its industries.
 According to James Bessen, rapid change in new technology has radically changed the requirement for skills, making it difficult for employers in the technology sector to figure out whom to hire and whose experience is valuable, and also have a hard time finding workers with the latest design skills.
 David Autor and David Dorn argue that “polarization” in the job market causes the proportion of middle-skill jobs to decline relative to low or high-end.
 A number of high-end jobs are growing but are not easily filled as they require extensive training.